-There’s no right way to handle this dilemma, but see my posts on my own personal experience with American and Delta.
+There’s no right way to handle this dilemma, but see my posts on my own personal experience with American, Delta, and United.
 I try to get at least two seats together (usually near the back of the plane where there may be some availability) and keep monitoring my reservations for switches.
-Sometimes calling and finding a sympathetic agent will help!
-And always be sure to check in at exactly 24 hours before your flight.
+Sometimes calling and finding a sympathetic agent will help.
+Always be sure to check in at exactly 24 hours before your flight.
 This is when some elite upgrades will clear, opening up some extra seats in the economy cabin that you may be able to snag.

 Phone Booking Fees